jl-martins/quarkus-issue-36213-sample/README.md

    Dev Service Lgtm started, config: {grafana.endpoint=...}
    ```

-5. Click `Explore` in the left panel, select "Tempo" in the data source dropdown and search for the trace id - Grafana
+5. Click `Explore` in the left panel, select "Tempo" in the data source dropdown and search for the trace id - The trace
-will indicate that the trace could not be found
-6. Delete RedisSpanExporter
-7. Restart the app
-8. Create a new trace and search for it in Grafana - the trace is now shown because the custom span exporter was deleted
-and Quarkus is now using the default span exporter
+is shown, confirming that the default span exporter is being used alongside RedisSpanExporter

 <sup>
 * the trace cache has an expiration time of 10 minutes, so this step must be executed up to 10 minutes after the trace